 - You could also sell your home and convert that equity into liquidity.
 If you still want to own, try and downsize to a less expensive home.

-- Alternatively, you could take advantage of a sell and leaseback, or sale-leaseback, offer to enjoy your cash and stay and your current home at a lower monthly rental rate.
-EasyKnock helps you find a customized solution so that you can stay in your home for as long as you want or need.
+- Alternatively, you could take advantage of a sale-leaseback, offer to enjoy your cash and stay at your current home at a lower monthly rental rate.

 4. Start a Business

 What if you’ve already got the skills and training you need to start a successful business but are still lacking startup capital?

 Refinancing and home equity loans are one potential solution.
 You can get access to cash at a relatively low-interest rate.